-The Sponsor and its affiliates rely on services provided by the Index Provider (in addition to the calculation of the ETH Index Price), and may otherwise be interested in the success of the Index Provider.
+The Sponsor and its affiliates rely on services provided by the Index Provider (in addition to the calculation of the ETC Index Price), and may otherwise be interested in the success of the Index Provider.
 These relationships include:

-• Barry E. Silbert, the Chief Executive Officer of the Sponsor, acts as an advisor to the Index Provider and owns approximately 0.5% of the Index Provider's voting equity as of the date of this Disclosure Statement;

-- Digital Currency Group, Inc., the sole member and parent company of the Sponsor owns approximately 1.9% of the Index Provider's voting equity and owns warrants representing approximately 1.1% of the Index Provider's voting equity as of the date of this Disclosure Statement; and - Genesis licenses and uses a trading software platform provided by the Index Provider to operate its ETH trading desk and to facilitate Genesis's actions as an Authorized Participant.
-Although the Index Provider does not currently utilize data from over-the-counter markets or derivative platforms, per the terms of the license, the Index Provider is entitled to use the over-the-counter trading data from Genesis to calculate the ETH Index Price.
+- Barry E. Silbert, the Chief Executive Officer of the Sponsor, acts as an advisor to the Index Provider and owns approximately 0.5% of the Index Provider's voting equity as of the date of this Annual Report; - Digital Currency Group, Inc., the sole member and parent company of the Sponsor owns approximately 1.9% of the Index Provider's voting equity and owns warrants representing approximately 1.1% of the Index Provider's voting equity as of the date of this Annual Report; and - Genesis licenses and uses a trading software platform provided by the Index Provider to operate its ETC trading desk and facilitate Genesis's actions as an Authorized Participant.
+Although the Index Provider does not currently utilize data from over-the-counter markets or derivative platforms, per the terms of the license, the Index Provider is entitled to use the over-the-counter trading data from Genesis in the Index.

-Under the rules governing the calculation of the ETH Index Price, if the Sponsor determines in good faith that the ETH Index Price does not reflect an accurate ETH price, then the Sponsor will employ an alternative method to determine the ETH Index Price.
+Under the rules governing the calculation of the ETC Index Price, if the Sponsor determines in good faith that the ETC Index Price does not reflect an accurate ETC price, then the Sponsor will employ an alternative method to determine the ETC Index Price.
 Because such a determination could reflect negatively upon the Index Provider, lead to a decrease in the Index Provider's revenue or otherwise adversely affect the Index Provider, and because of the relationships listed above, the Sponsor has a conflict of interest with respect to the Index Provider.